theNorstroem/furo-ui5/hugo/content/docs/components/furo-ui5-segmented-button.md

 ### **displayFieldPath**
 default: **&#39;display_name&#39;**</small>

-Defines the field path that is used from the injected RepeaterNode to display the option items.
+Defines the field path that is used from the bound RepeaterNode (`bindOptions()`) to display the option items.
 Point-separated path to the field
 E.g. data.partner.display_name
 default: display_name